-2. Add Dal in the pressure cooker with chopped tomatoes, 1/2 tsp turmeric powder, salt, 4 cups water and 1 tsp of oil.
+2. Add Dal to the pressure cooker with chopped tomatoes, 1/2 tsp turmeric powder, salt, 4 cups water, and 1 tsp of oil.

-(Add the Green Chili if you like your food extra spicy)
+(Add Green Chili if you like your food extra spicy)

 3. Pressure cook the dal until 1 whistle on high/medium(around the middle) heat.
 After the first whistle- turn it to medium heat.
 Wait for 2 whistles on medium heat and then turn the knob to medium/low ( or in between).
 Wait for 5 minutes and then turn off the flame. ( There will be a total of 3 whistles) Around 10 minutes of pressure will be released automatically, if not, then wait for a few extra minutes.

 4. On a slow heat setting, heat some Desi Ghee in a small tadka pan or a big metal Spoon (chamcha).
 Add cumin and mustard seeds.
 When it starts crackling, add the asafoetida/Heeng and whole red chilies (the chilies are optional if you like it spicy).

 5. Submerse the tempering in the dal, and make sure to cover it while submerging, and let it simmer.